Chapter 7 Bankruptcy

 • Redeem: You can choose to keep the property by paying the creditor the current value of the property

-• Surrender: You can choose to the property back to the creditor, which is the simplest option
+• Surrender: You can choose to give the property back to the creditor (the simplest option)

-Part of the bankruptcy paperwork you file details how you will handle your secured debt such as your home or auto loan.
+Part of your filed bankruptcy paperwork details how you'll handle your secured debt, such as your home or auto loan.

 The Final Chapter 7 Discharge

-Typically, about two months after the meeting with creditors, you will receive a Notice of Discharge from the bankruptcy court.
+Typically, about two months after the meeting with creditors, you'll receive a Notice of Discharge from the bankruptcy court.

-After receiving this notice, you are no longer responsible for paying the debts discharged in bankruptcy.
-This is your financial restart!
+After receiving this notice, you're no longer responsible for paying the debts discharged in bankruptcy.
+A discharge releases you from personal liability for certain dischargeable debts.
+This debt relief is your fresh start.

 Getting the right help when you file for bankruptcy is crucial to its success.
-Creditors and other parties involved in a Chapter 7 bankruptcy are represented by lawyers, and you should be too.
+Lawyers represent creditors and other parties involved in a Chapter 7 bankruptcy.
+You should have one, too.

 Legal counsel can alert you to opportunities to protect your property and negotiate for the best terms.
-Get in touch with an experienced bankruptcy attorney who can answer any bankruptcy-related questions and help you get through your bankruptcy proceedings.
+Contact an experienced bankruptcy attorney.
+They can answer any bankruptcy-related questions and help you get through your bankruptcy proceedings.